Dan Miragliotta: Martial arts background

-Acting career

-Miragliotta did stunts for the 2014 film Noah and acted as an extra in the 2015 film Tracers (Russian Gangster #2).
-He also acted as an extra in the TV series Daredevil (Big Biker) and Person of Interest (Corrupt Cop with Shotgun), both roles were uncredited.
-Miragliotta is set to star as himself in the upcoming film Memoirs from the Streets of New York.

 MMA referee and judge

 Beginnings

 Miragliotta began his career as an MMA referee in US Vale Tudo, a promotion based in Virginia, and would then go on to run his own MMA events in New Jersey, occupying the roles of promoter, organizer and referee (even becoming a boxing referee).
 Although members of the New Jersey State Athletic Control Board (SACB) attended events, they did not regulate them at the time.
 His work would lead to other promotions asking Miragliotta to referee at their own events.
 By the time the SACB began regulating professional MMA in the state, it is reported Miragliotta had already refereed more than 400 fights.

 In the Ultimate Fighting Championship

 Miragliotta would have his first appearance in the promotion on UFC 78: Validation, where he would referee five fights, including the main event: Rashad Evans vs. Michael Bisping.
 Since then, he has been "the third man" in many fights on several important events held by the promotion, among these: